Article

 orchestrate ai agents, robots, and people to exceed business outcomes

-• IT Leaders: Reduce total cost of ownership by consolidating workflow management and governance within one platform, supporting business rules and guardrails.
+• For IT leaders, it reduces the total cost of ownership (TCO) by acting as a single workflow management engine, supporting business rules and guardrails.

 automating recruitment with AI agents

-5. Response Assembly Agent: Combines resume feedback and answers into a draft reply.
+5. Response assembly Agent combines the feedback and answers into a draft reply.

 uipath actions center recruitment example